-The Tugby & Keythorpe Design Guide is a central element of this Neighbourhood Plan (See Appendix F).
+The Tugby & Keythorpe Design Guide is a central element of this Neighbourhood Plan (See Appendix A).
 Its aim is to safeguard the distinctive character and rich heritage of Tugby & Keythorpe and to guide any new development in a way that ensures it is sympathetic to the existing village and enhances its special identity and character.
-The design policies are required to support the implementation of the Village Design Guide are as follows:
+The design principles to support the implementation of the Village Design Guide are as follows: